lmvu103/Water-source/README.md

-# Water-source
+# Prediction of water source from production data
-Apply ML to analysis water source and predict scale intendency
+This repo apply ML to analysis water source and predict scale potential.